Introduction

 Data storage providers generally don’t charge anything or charge very less for uploading data into the cloud.
 They don’t want to put any restrictions on the data volume uploaded on the cloud.
 But, when the data is moving out of the cloud, the costs pile up for an organisation.
 This is referred to as data egress cost.

 The opposite of data egress is data ingress or import of data into the data storage.
-Generally, there are no charges involved in this process.
+Generally, there are no charges involved in this process, highlighting the cost-saving benefits of free inbound data transfer, a feature that is particularly emphasized in cloud services like Oracle Cloud Infrastructure (OCI).

-Data Egress Cost Analysis : AWS vs GCP vs Azure
+Data Egress Cost Analysis Among Cloud Providers: AWS vs GCP vs Azure

-While making a decision of choosing the preferred data storage platform, the answer to the question of how much is the data egress cost ? is answered simply by “not much” as compared to the cost of storing the data.
+While making a decision of choosing the preferred data storage platform, understanding data transfer fees is crucial as they represent unexpected costs organizations face when transferring data out of the cloud.
+The answer to the question of how much is the data egress cost? is influenced not only by storage costs but also by the amount of data transferred, with fees accumulating based on the volume of data transferred out of the cloud provider's environment.
 For example, the data egress cost at AWS is only 5 to 7 cents higher than the cost of storing the data on a per GB basis.
-But, this becomes huge, when the data volume grows.
-And with any growing business, the volume of data is bound to increase resulting in a huge cost for the organization.
+However, this becomes significant as the volume of data grows.
+And with any growing business, the volume of data is bound to increase, resulting in a substantial cost for the organization.

 Amazon Web Services